jenfi-eng/sshd-docker/README.md

 Adding sshd to docker is [considered](https://stackoverflow.com/a/52310862/399632) an [anti-pattern](https://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/) except in the case of AWS Fargate as highlighted by a [long standing issue](https://github.com/aws/containers-roadmap/issues/187).

-This repo is am example of how to get docker running effectively for Alpine to use in Fargate.
+This repo is an example of how to get docker running effectively for Alpine to use in Fargate.

 ## To Run